nickren93/nickren93/README.md

 ## 🛠️ What I Do

 - Build full-stack web applications (frontend → backend → database)
-- Design REST APIs & relational data models
+- Design and implement RESTful APIs and relational data models
-- Create secure authentication & user flows
+- Develop secure authentication and user workflows
-- Apply **systems thinking** from engineering to software
+- Apply systems thinking to improve performance, reliability, and maintainability
-- Experiment with **AI tools (Copilot, ChatGPT, prompt workflows)** to ship faster
+- Use modern developer tools (including AI-assisted tooling) to iterate faster and write higher-quality code

 ---